mohammadaliawan/RB130/2nd_pass/Testing/notes_testing.md

 2. Second, the test suite should be in a seperate `.rb` file with the name `project_name_test.rb`.
 3. In the `xxx_test.rb`file, we need to `require minitest/autorun`.
 This loads all the neccessary files from `minitest` gem we need to use Minitest.
 4. In the same file we need to tell ruby where the class we are testing is with `require_relative file_name`.
-5. In the `project_name_test.rb` file, we create our test classes e.g.`ClassNameTest` class that subclass from the `MiniTest::Test` class.
+5. In the `project_name_test.rb` file, we create our test classes e.g.`ClassNameTest` class that subclass from the `Minitest::Test` class.
 This will allow our test class to inherit all the neccessary methods for writing tests.
 6. Next, we create tests by creating instance methods that start with `test_XXX`.
 This tells minitest that these methods are individual tests that need to be run.
 7. Within each instance method (test) we will need to make some assertions.These assertions are what we are trying to verify.
 8. Before making any assertions, we need to setup the appropriate data or objects to make assertions against.

+### `assert_equal`

+`assert_equal` is an inherited instance method. `assert_equal` takes two arguments, first is the expected value and second is the test or actual value.

 ### Reading Minitest output